cair/GraphTsetlinMachine/README.md

 - *Vector Symbolic Representation (Hypervectors).* You also decide how large hypervectors you would like to use to store the symbols.
 Larger hypervectors room more symbols.
 Since you only have two symbols, set the size to _32_.
 Finally, you decide how many bits to use for representing each symbol.
 Use _2_ bits for this tutorial.
 You then get _32*31/2 = 496_ unique bit pairs - plenty of space for two symbols!

-- *Generation and Compilation.* The generation and compilation of hypervectors happen automatically during initialization of your _Graphs_ object,  using [sparse distributed codes](https://ieeexplore.ieee.org/document/917565).
+- *Generation and Compilation.* The generation and compilation of hypervectors happen automatically during initialization, using [sparse distributed codes](https://ieeexplore.ieee.org/document/917565).

 ### Adding the Nodes